An invariance principle for the 1D KPZ equation: Introduction

 where $\xi$ is standard space-time white noise.
 Since $\beta^{-1} \log \mathcal{Z}$ is the Cole--Hopf solution of the KPZ equation displayed in equation \eqref{eq:kpzequation} below, this means that $\tf_N$ converges in law to the Cole--Hopf solution of the KPZ equation.
 The topology on $C(\R\times \R_+)$ that we use here is the topology of uniform convergence on compact sets.
 If $\beta = 0$, then $\tf_N$ converges in law to a solution $h$ of the stochastic heat equation with additive noise

 \end{thm}

-\begin{remark} The white noise that appears in equation \eqref{eq:she} is the same properties as the white noise appearing in \cite[Theorem 2.1]{albertsetal14b}.
-See \cite[Section 3.2]{albertsetal14b} for the precise definition. \end{remark} \begin{remark} The solution of the stochastic heat equation with multiplicative noise \eqref{eq:she} can be explicitly written down using a chaos expansion, as in \cite[Theorem 2.7]{albertsetal14b}.
+\begin{remark} The white noise that appears in equation \eqref{eq:she} has the same properties as the white noise appearing in \cite[Theorem 2.1]{albertsetal14b}.
+See \cite[Section 3.2]{albertsetal14b} for the precise definition. \end{remark} \begin{remark} The result and method could potentially be generalized to other initial types of initial data.
+Our result is perturbative, so if it is known that some explicitly solvable model will converge to the KPZ equation with some non-zero intitial data, we could generalize the type of interaction to find another interaction that will still converge to the KPZ equation. \end{remark}

+\begin{remark} The solution of the stochastic heat equation with multiplicative noise \eqref{eq:she} can be explicitly written down using a chaos expansion, as in \cite[Theorem 2.7]{albertsetal14b}.
 The solution of the stochastic heat equation with additive noise \eqref{eq:she2} is easy to write down explicitly as a convolution of the heat kernel and white noise. \end{remark} \begin{remark} Just for fun, let us compute the constants appearing in the renormalization term when $\psi$ is given by \eqref{eq:disc1} and \eqref{eq:disc2}.
 First, suppose that $\psi$ is the function displayed in \eqref{eq:disc1}.
 Then $\partial_1^2 \psi\equiv 2$, and so $\beta=2$.
 Also, $\partial_1^4 \psi \equiv 0$, and hence $c= \beta^3/12 = 2/3$.
 Thus,

 where $C_1$ and $C_2$ are absolute constants given by the formulas

 (It is not clear if $C_1$ and $C_2$ can be evaluated in closed form.
 The numerical values, calculated by summing up to $t=10000$, are roughly $C_1 \approx 2.16$ and $C_2\approx 13.70$.)
 Next, consider the $\psi$ displayed in equation~\eqref{eq:disc2}.
 For this $\psi$, note that